cwgoes/pluranimity.org/_posts/2019-10-27-the-decentralised-democratic-conceit.md

 categories: dlt blockchain governance
 ---

-a memetic miasma of ontological confusion on the topics of governance & democracy has descended upon the blockchain ecosystem. in this post I will aim to offer some inoculants
+A memetic miasma of ontological confusion has descended upon the blockchain ecosystem, centred on the topics of governance, democracy, and decentralised autonomous organisations.

-trace the origins of popularity of governance democracy for purposes for which it is not suitable

-governance is being invoked as a solution to a problem which is not clear
+Governance, and especially a certain flavor of democracy, is being invoked as a panacea for the hard problems of architecting secure software systems, a method of efficient ideation & decision-making, and even a raison d'etre for blockchain systems in and of itself.
+The real causes of its popularity are rather less ideological than pragmatic, and not necessarily nefarious, but the confusion of purposes risks misleading well-intentioned actors.

+In this post I will define the democratic conceit which I wish to dispel, aim to offer some inoculants to the appeal of its nebulous promises, analyse the proximate & distal causes of its popularity, enumerate the genuinely compelling but particular & restricted advantages of decentralised organisations, and touch on the strategic implications of this analysis.

+> Note: Although I usually prefer to cite specific examples rather than deal only in abstractions, in this post I shall generally refrain from doing so out of the concern that if I did it would be read as a partisan or motivated argument.
+My concern is not with particular instantiations, but rather with misconstrued ideas and repeated patterns, and their bearing on the future of the ecosystem as a whole.

 ### The democratic conceit